Essay

 Screenshot via MOLDANAZAR music

 Despite its prevalence, though, patriotic content is not always well funded.
-Arman Shurayev, a director at Kazakhstan’s KTK channel, has said that “to produce one hour of programming, one can easily spend $200,000 in Russia… Here in Kazakhstan, for the same hour, I can spend maximum $10–15,000.”1
+Arman Shurayev, a director at Kazakhstan’s KTK channel, has said that “to produce one hour of programming, one can easily spend $200,000 in Russia… Here in Kazakhstan, for the same hour, I can spend maximum $10–15,000.”The idea of Kazakhstani content being inferior to Russian content was present in the Soviet era as well.

 Although Kazakhstani society has become increasingly Kazakh-speaking since the fall of the USSR, more Kazakhstanis still know Russian than Kazakh, making Russian-language programming more profitable (and thus, often higher quality).
 As a result, certain Kazakhstani channels have historically broadcasted content from Russia or privileged domestic Russian-language content—a weakness amidst state policies of Kazakhization.
 Further, the Kazakh language that is used in Kazakh-language scripts is often unrealistic, perhaps because of the poor post-Soviet development and translation of Kazakh, or because such series often concern themes that are overtly ethnic or patriotic in nature, likely necessitating a “purer,” if also more stilted, version of the language.